 The JSON Schemas for the REST interface are defined such that they allow the exchange of XML, JSON, and other Message Content types within JSON messages.
 The JSON schema for Message Content defined for the REST interface makes use of a flexibly defined ‘content’ property to support the different content types: JSON, String, and Binary.

 For JSON Message Content, the content is associated with a message through the use of a JSON object as the property value.
 The JSON content MUST be valid JSON.
 The JSON content MUST NOT specify a mediaType nor contentEncoding.
-The JSON content MAY specify the URL of a JSON Schema if the ws-ISBM Service Provider is to validate the JSON content against a schema.
+The JSON content MAY specify the URL of a JSON Schema if the ISBM Service Provider is to validate the JSON content against a schema.

 For String Message Content, the content is associated through the use of a string as the property value.
 This allows content represented by textual data formats, such as XML, to be exchanged within the JSON message.
 The String content MUST have its mediaType specified.
 A list of media types is available here.
 The String content MUST be correctly escaped according to the JSON syntax if it would include protected JSON characters.